Morphological derivation: Derivation and other types of word formation

 Derivation can be contrasted with other types of word formation such as compounding.
-For full details see Word formation.

-Note that derivational affixes are bound morphemes – they are meaningful units, but can only normally occur when attached to another word.
+Derivational affixes are bound morphemes – they are meaningful units, but can only normally occur when attached to another word.
 In that respect, derivation differs from compounding by which free morphemes are combined (lawsuit, Latin professor).
 It also differs from inflection in that inflection does not create new lexemes but new word forms (table → tables; open → opened).

 Productivity

 Derivational patterns differ in the degree to which they can be called productive.
 A productive pattern or affix is one that is commonly used to produce novel forms.
 For example, the negating prefix un- is more productive in English than the alternative in-; both of them occur in established words (such as unusual and inaccessible), but faced with a new word which does not have an established negation, a native speaker is more likely to create a novel form with un- than with in-.
 The same thing happens with suffixes.
 For example, if comparing two words Thatcherite and Thatcherist, the analysis shows that both suffixes -ite and -ist are productive and can be added to proper names, moreover, both derived adjectives are established and have the same meaning.
 But the suffix -ist is more productive and, thus, can be found more often in word formation not only from proper names.